Are you thinking about getting pregnant shortly?

 You should also know that many weight loss surgery patients often see a reduction of their obesity-related conditions post-surgery, or the ailments may go into remission entirely.

 Time Your Pregnancy Correctly: It is common for obese women to experience infertility.
 Weight loss surgery can help.
-However, the American College of Obstetrics and Gynecology recommend that you wait 12 to 24 months before trying to become pregnant after undergoing bariatric surgery.
+However, the American College of Obstetrics and Gynecology recommends that you wait 12 to 24 months before trying to become pregnant after undergoing bariatric surgery.

 Choose Bariatric Surgery for a Healthier Pregnancy